emmtqg/test-api/README.md

 #### Wrap up
 The __lint:js__ and __lint:style__ tests run without errors.

-The e2e tests did not pass - I am investigating if the cause is the implementation of the authorization in __AuthHelperMethods.js__.
-Because these methods perform the actual fetching and storing of the JWT token, return any data from the api, and perform the "loggedIn" test for the subscribing components, they are not seeing the stubbed token in the local storage created for the token value.
+The e2e tests did not pass - I am still investigating if the cause is the implementation of the authorization in __AuthHelperMethods.js__.
+Because these methods perform the actual fetching and storing of the JWT token, return any data from the api,  perform the "loggedIn" test for the subscribing components, the stubbed token in the end to end tests are not loading the token in the local storage and the redirection on successful register/login is not enabled.

 I enjoyed (and still am) this challenge!
 It shows authorization schemes, API interfacing and the endless ways of implementing and testing UIs with current ES6 technologies.
 I used VSCode as my IDE which incorporated esLinting as I coded which helped with the implementation of javascript and formatting.
+I learned about the pros/cons of Material UI as far as testing goes, and dabbled with Sinon which I hadn't used before.

-TODO: e2e tests & Unit testing (I have an environment setup issue with jest and my babel setup).
-I have run all the user stories manually and they are successful.
+TODO: e2e tests.
+I have run all the user stories manually and they are successful and fulfill the user stories outlined.

 ## Background